Actions have consequences

 It's not a shortage of money, but a shortage of applicants that is keeping Oakland from hiring more police officers under Measure Y, an anti-crime measure voters approved in 2004 to finance the hiring of 63 officers and bring the ranks to 803 officers.

-Cities nationwide are finding a shortage of people willing to be police officers, but the problem is exacerbated in Oakland by steep housing prices and intense competition from rival law enforcement agencies and the military, according to a report the City Council's Public Safety Committee will discuss tonight. (
+Cities nationwide are finding a shortage of people willing to be police officers, but the problem is exacerbated in Oakland by steep housing prices and intense competition from rival law enforcement agencies and the military, according to a report the City Council's Public Safety Committee will discuss tonight.
+(NO--it is your reactionary retaliation every time a police officer takes some action)

 "We could expand the academies, but it wouldn't have much effect because we aren't able to attract a sufficient number of candidates," said Don Link, chair of the community policing advisory board.